 The St. Clair County Transit District MetroBikeLink System includes trails and bike paths along MetroLink in Southwestern Illinois.
 The development of a bicycle trail adjacent to the St. Clair County MetroLink extension was an important piece in the St. Clair County Transit District’s (SCCTD) efforts to link transportation modes in the community.
-Since the initial trail, that system has expanded to include several other trails all connecting in with the original MetroBikeLink and transit.
-Currently, the MetroBikeLink Trail runs from Shiloh/Scott MetroLink Station to Memorial Hospital MetroLink Station in Belleville, with the extension to Fairview Heights MetroLink Station under construction now.
-Additionally, with the connecting Phase I of the Orchard Loop Trail and Phase II of the Orchard Loop Trail under construction, the MetroBikeLink system continues to grow.
+Since the initial trail, the system has expanded to include several other trails all connecting in with the original MetroBikeLink and transit.
+Currently, the MetroBikeLink Trail runs from Shiloh/Scott MetroLink Station to Memorial Hospital MetroLink Station in Belleville to the new extension to the Fairview Heights MetroLink Station.
+Additionally, with the connecting Phase I of the Orchard Loop Trail open and Phase II of the Orchard Loop Trail under construction, the MetroBikeLink system continues to grow.

 The St. Clair County Transit District (SCCTD) began work on a new trail extension from the Memorial MetroLink Station to the Fairview Heights Station in 2018.
-This 3.5 mile trail, set to open in Fall 2019, has historic roots in the community as the economic engine of Southwestern Illinois from the late 1800’s through early 1900’s with access to many of the area’s coal mines.
-The trail will follow the old CSX rail alignment and Schoenberger Creek through hills and hollers of the Dutch Hollow area of Belleville and Fairview Heights.
+This 3.5 mile trail, opened this summer, has historic roots in the community as the economic engine of Southwestern Illinois from the late 1800’s through early 1900’s with access to many of the area’s coal mines.
+The trail follows the old CSX rail alignment and Schoenberger Creek through hills and hollers of the Dutch Hollow area of Belleville and Fairview Heights.

 This section of trail connects to the other 11.5 miles of MetroBikeLink for a total of 14 miles of paved trails along Metro.